Wanderlei Silva: Early career

 Silva's aggressive style is rooted in street brawling, refined with elements of Muay Thai and kickboxing, which he began learning at the age of 13 in Chute Boxe Academy in his hometown Curitiba.
-In his late teens he joined the Brazilian army and was quickly recognized for his fighting talents.
+In his late teens, he joined the Brazilian army and was quickly recognized for his fighting talents.
 He was asked to join Vale Tudo and Brazilian jiu-jitsu school.
-Silva enlisted after already winning fight tournaments in his age group in Brazil.
-Silva developed scar tissue around his eyes from fighting in bare-knuckle vale tudo.
+Silva enlisted after winning several fight tournaments within his age group in Brazil.
+There was a time when he developed a scar tissue around his eyes from fighting in bare-knuckle vale tudo.

-Silva's first professional match was on 1 November 1996, in the bare-knuckle Brazilian Vale Tudo Fighting organization (BVF), where he knocked out Dilson Filho via right elbow at BVF 6.
-He fought in one other match in BVF, BVF 10 on 1 July 1997, against Marcelo Barbosa, who submitted due to a shoulder injury.
+Silva's first professional match was on 1 November 1996, in the bare-knuckle organization Brazilian Vale Tudo Fighting (BVF).
+In this fight, he was able to knock out Dilson Filho via right elbow at BVF 6.
+He fought in another match in BVF, BVF 10 on 1 July 1997, against Marcelo Barbosa, who submitted due to a shoulder injury.

 Silva fought six matches in four different International Vale Tudo Championship events, IVC 2, IVC 6, IVC 9 and IVC 10, from 1997 to 1999.
 He won five of these matches by KO/TKO, with his one loss being the result of a cut stoppage against Artur Mariano in the IVC 2 show on 15 September 1997.
-Though Silva dominated Mariano with punches and knee strikes, the cut was above Silva's left eyelid and opened back up several times, partially because Silva continued to use the cut side of his head to inflict many headbutts on Mariano over the course of the match.
-The doctor observed the cut several times before the fight was ended.
+Though Silva dominated Mariano with punches and knee strikes, the cut above Silva's left eyelid opened back up several times, partially because Silva continued to use the cut side of his head to inflict many headbutts on Mariano over the course of the match.
+The doctor observed the cut several times before the fight was officially ended.

 Silva culminated his IVC career by winning the promotion's Cruiserweight belt with a submission win over Eugene Jackson in the IVC 10 show on 27 April 1999.
 It was after this fight that Silva earned the nickname "The Axe Murderer".

 Silva participated in one Meca World Vale Tudo event, Meca 2 on 12 August 2000, where he knocked out Todd Medina with Muay Thai knees.

 Ultimate Fighting Championship

 Silva entered the UFC on 16 October 1998, at UFC Brazil: Ultimate Brazil, in a match against Vitor Belfort.
-The match was arguably the worst defeat of his career, lasting only 44 seconds and ending with Silva being knocked down against the cage by Belfort's punches then being stopped by the referee.
+The match was arguably the worst defeat of his career, lasting only 44 seconds and left him knocked down against the cage by Belfort's punches then being stopped by the referee.
 Silva won his next UFC match on 7 May 1999, at UFC 20, in which he knocked out Tony Petarra with knees.
 On 14 April 2000, Silva fought for the UFC Light Heavyweight Championship, but lost via unanimous decision to Tito Ortiz at UFC 25.